bonniema/SQL-Challenge-Problem/README.md

 * How many of them were unarmed?
 * Were any officers involved in multiple cases?
 * How many cases are still pending?

+Create a Jupyter notebook as a class and work on this collaboratively, using Slack and pull requests.
+Matt and I will collect the class's notebook from this folder on Friday night.